 It’s winter, and what better way to warm things up than with a mitten theme!
 There are so many fun activities and books to choose from.
 Imagine how excited your students will be with the literature and craft activities you share.
 In this post, I’ll share some of my favorite choices to help you out.

 When I began thinking out this theme, I immediately thought of a few mitten books I have used.
 My favorites have been the two versions of The Mitten of course.
 The most popular version is by Jan Brett, but there is also the title by Alvin Tresselt.

 All of these books work well as mentor texts for writing.
 I love Jan Brett’s description, and the details help the reader truly visualize the scenes.
-Children can imitate her writing with their own stories about mittens, winter play, or a beautiful walk in the woods.
+Children can imitate her writing with their own stories, winter play, or a beautiful walk in the woods.
 Other books that work well into the theme are The Mitten Tree by Candace Christiansen and One Mitten by Kristine George.